 Parenting time with both parents is the right of your children under the law.
 How parents adjust and cope with a separation or divorce will have an impact on how your children deal with the huge changes in their lives, too.

-At Rachel Radley Family Law, our highly experienced family and child support lawyers help you work out child custody and access issues, and negotiate child support payments, because family is important to you and me.
+At Radley Family Law, our highly experienced family and child support lawyers help you work out decision making and parenting time issues, and negotiate child support payments, because family is important to you and me.

-Child custody and access determines with which parent children will live, and how much time the non-custodial parent will spend with the kids.
-It also determines whether there will be joint, sole, shared or split custody.
+Agreements or orders that deal with Parenting Time determines with which parent the children will live, and how much time the non-custodial parent will spend with the kids.
+It also determines whether there will be primary care, sole, shared or split parenting time.
 We understand the extreme sensitivity surrounding matters relating to children and handle such matters with sensitivity.
 We help you make the right decisions regarding your children.